READ TIME: 12mins

-When a business Can’t Pay VAT, owing to HMRC, and therefore falls overdue.
+When a business can’t pay VAT, owing to HMRC, and therefore falls overdue.
 The HMRC may send a Distraint order letter, demanding immediate payment for sums owed.
-Failure to comply, however, means an enforcement officer attending with a Distraint order.
-At this point, you must protect the company; it’s assets and the interests of creditors.
-Seek immediate advice from a Licensed Insolvency Practitioner who can offer a variety of quick solutions.
+Failure to comply, however, means an enforcement officer attending with a distraint order.
+At this point, you must protect the company; its assets and the interests of creditors.
+Seek immediate advice from a licensed Insolvency Practitioner, who can offer various quick solutions.

 - Business tax reference number